vectara/ragtime/README.md

 - Choose the ‘bot’ option in the ‘Scope’ box, and the ‘BOT PERMISSIONS’ box will appear below it.
 - Select ‘Read Message’, ‘Send Message’, and ‘Manage Message’ options.
 - Copy the generated URL and paste it into your web browser.
 It will redirect you to the Discord page to add the bot to your server.

+## How to setup whatsapp bot using twilio
+In order to connect your ragtime whatsapp bot, follow these steps:

+- Sign in to your [twilio console](https://console.twilio.com/).
+- Navigate to the WhatsApp sandbox.
+- Configure the `/whatsapp` endpoint for communication.
+- Copy the Account SID, Auth Token, and WhatsApp Sandbox Number into `.env`

 ## Author